 - Share notes and additional materials

-Considering that remote teammates are physically distanced, building a remote culture can be a challenge.
+Considering that remote teammates are physically distanced, building a remote culture — for example, a remote-first culture — can be a challenge.

 But, it’s always worth the effort, considering that a well-established team culture: